Golden Milk: Nature’s tonic to mankind for a healthy and disease-free living…

 The Golden paste can be made from turmeric powder or from raw turmeric.

 Raw turmeric, of course, is better as it is in its natural form.

-The Golden paste can be stored in a glass container in the refrigerator up to 15 days.
+The Golden paste can be stored in an airtight container in the refrigerator up to 15 days.
 Then use it either for making Golden Milk/Latte or Turmeric tea.
 Add natural sweetener like honey as per your taste.